Pleiotropy: Marfan syndrome

 Marfan syndrome (MFS) is an autosomal dominant disorder which affects 1 in 5–10,000 people.
 MFS arises from a mutation in the FBN1 gene, which encodes for the glycoprotein fibrillin-1, a major constituent of extracellular microfibrils which form connective tissues.
 Over 1,000 different mutations in FBN1 have been found to result in abnormal function of fibrillin, which consequently relates to connective tissues elongating progressively and weakening.
 Because these fibers are found in tissues throughout the body, mutations in this gene can have a widespread effect on certain systems, including the skeletal, cardiovascular, and nervous system, as well as the eyes and lungs.

 Without medical intervention, prognosis of Marfan syndrome can range from moderate to life-threatening, with 90% of known causes of death in diagnosed patients relating to cardiovascular complications and congestive cardiac failure.
 Other characteristics of MFS include an increased arm span and decreased upper to lower body ratio.

+Pain susceptibility

+In the context of pain, pleiotropy refers to the ability of a single gene or genomic region to influence multiple pain-related traits.
+A study that conducted a genome-wide association joint analysis of 17 pain-related traits revealed that many of the 99 identified risk loci are pleiotropic.
+This implies that, rather than these loci being associated with just one type of pain, many genetic loci contribute to susceptibility to various forms of pain, including headaches, muscle pain, and chronic pain.

+These pleiotropic loci were classified into four groups: loci associated with nearly all pain traits, loci associated with a specific type of pain, loci associated with multiple forms of musculoskeletal pain, and loci associated with headaches.

+Additionally, pleiotropy was not limited to different types of pain but also extended to psychiatric, metabolic, and immunological traits.
+Genetic correlations were found between pain susceptibility and conditions such as depression, increase of body mass index, asthma, and cardiovascular diseases.